GWI-UMSICHT/IntegraNet/README.md

 ### Project

 **Dependencies:**
-Die Integranet-Bibliothek verwendet Komponenten folgender Bibliotheken:
+The Integranet library uses components from the following Modelica libraries:
 * TransiEnt 1.0.0
 * ClaRa 1.2.1
 * TILMedia

-**Entwicklungsumgebung:** Dymola
+**Development environment:** Dymola

-**Programmiersprache:** Modelica
+**Programming language:** Modelica

 **Installation:**
 Many models of the IntegraNet library build on models from the TransiEnt Library and will not work without simultaneously loading the TransiEnt library.
 You can download it under https://www.tuhh.de/transient-ee/